Saurabhraj5162/INM701_CW/README.md

 ## My Approach:
-I have prepared the data in two ways:
+I have prepared the data in three ways:
 1. Oversampled (SMOTE)
 2. Undersampled (Bring down the count of majority class data)
+3. Resampled (created multiple datasets containing all samples of minority class).

 Then I have applied different machine learning models and Neural Networks from sklearn and tensorflow respectively.